Trollimpo/EXO-Wings-Linux/README.md

 I installed Arch using `archinstall`, choosing to NOT install a DE.
 The removable keyboard uses `es` keyboard distribution.

 ### Plasma Mobile Install
+I installed Plasma Mobile by running `yay -S plasma-mobile konsole` (this WILL take a while to compile, this machine isn't very fast)